 The Pinnacle General Practice Network is a GP owned and led organisation.
 It was established 28 years ago with a focus on developing innovative primary care services and supporting our network of practices to consistently deliver high-quality care for their patients.

 Our strategic priority is to ensure we have sustainable primary care services for the next generation and like many other health systems, this is under threat from an ageing population needing more services and an ageing GP and nurse workforce.
 Some of our practices are becoming increasingly unsustainable within the current traditional general practice model.

 Our rural practices have specific challenges in the recruitment of staff and access to wider service provision.
-We also have a high Maori population that deserve greater attention to achieving better health outcomes in a culturally appropriate manner.
+We also have a high Maori population that deserve better health outcomes in a culturally appropriate manner.
 The Health Care Home and its ongoing strategic development is our service response to these challenges to ensure we help our communities to enjoy the best health they can.

 Our Health Care Home Journey

 Our Health Care Home journey began in 2008.
 Knowing general practice needed to respond to the changing demographic environment we made trips to the US, UK and Europe to explore primary care innovation.
 Group Health in the US had similar challenges and we liked what we saw in terms of outcomes and the similarities to our opportunities and challenges.
 We also visited Boeing and were impressed by the enormous efficiencies they had created building aeroplanes using Lean methodology.

 We then took all this learning, held intensive workshops with a wide range of clinicians, providers and a visiting Boeing team.
 We created our own ‘Model of Care’ sensitive to the New Zealand context that would future proof general practice from the future challenges of rising demand and an ageing workforce.
 Our first HCH practices were established in April 2011.
 Whilst implementation and the core model elements have evolved based on experience and outcomes the core principles underpinning the model have not changed.